ezolenko/rollup-plugin-typescript2/README.md

 ### Declarations

 This plugin respects `declaration: true` in your `tsconfig.json` file.
 When set, it will emit `*.d.ts` files for your bundle.
 The resulting file(s) can then be used with the `types` property in your `package.json` file as described [here](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html).
 By default, the declaration files will be located in the same directory as the generated Rollup bundle.
-If you want to override this behavior and instead use the declarationDir
+If you want to override this behavior and instead use the declarationDir set `useTsconfigDeclarationDir` to `true` in the plugin options.

 ### Watch mode